khronokernel/What-s-new-in-macOS-Catalina/README.md

 * [What has changed on the surface](README.md#)
    * Sidecar
-   * Death of itunes
+   * Death of iTunes
    * iCloud Drive folder sharing
    * Screen Time
-   * Apple Watch Autentication
+   * Apple Watch Authentication
 * [What's new under the hood](README.md#)
    * All system files were moved to a read-only partition
    * 32bit apps support
    * Modification of the AirportBCRM4331.kext
    * Removal of MacPro4,1 and 5,1
-   * Restore macOS from snapshot
+   * Restore macOS from a snapshot
    * Kexts moved out of kernel space
-   * Support for Catalist based apps
+   * Support for Catalyst based apps
 * [Current issues with Catalina](README.md#)
 * [Should you update and how to proceed](README.md#)
 * [What's new with the subreddit?](README.md#)